Data Augmentation on Graphs: A Technical Survey: Evaluation Metrics and Design Guidelines

-Trivedi \etal~\cite{trivedi2022augmentations} states that augmentation should generate samples that are close enough to the original data to share task-relevant semantics, while being sufficiently different to prevent trivially similar samples.
-They utilize two metrics to quantify the above tradeoff, affinity and diversity, as proposed in~\cite{gontijo2020tradeoffs}.
-We present the definition of them as follows: \begin{definition} \textbf{Affinity vs. Diversity}. \emph{For a model $f_\theta$ trained from the training set $\mathcal{D}_\textit{train}$, the affinity can be measured by the accuracy on augmented validation set $\hat{\mathcal{D}}_\textit{val}$ divided by the accuracy on the original validation set $\mathcal{D}_\textit{val}$, \ie}
+\citet{trivedi2022augmentations} state that data augmentation should generate samples that are sufficiently close to the source data to share task-relevant semantics, while maintaining enough diversity to prevent information redundancy.
+Therefore, they utilize the affinity and diversity metrics defined in~\cite{gontijo2020tradeoffs} to balance data augmentation. \begin{mydef}{~{Affinity vs. Diversity}}{DEFexample} For a model $f_\theta$ trained from $\mathcal{D}_\textit{train}$, the affinity can be measured by the ratio of the accuracy on the augmented validation set $\hat{\mathcal{D}}_\textit{val}$ to the accuracy on the source validation set $\mathcal{D}_\textit{val}$, \ie